HAHayat Amin · Operator

 2. Cooley LLP

 Cooley is the canonical startup law firm.
-Their IP practice is broad and battle-tested across financing, licensing, and litigation, and they default to startup-friendly fee structures more often than peer white-shoe firms.
-Best when you want one partner — financing, IP, employment, securities — under one roof.
+Their IP practice is broad and proven across financing, licensing, and litigation, and they default to startup-friendly fee structures more often than peer white-shoe firms.
+Best when you want one partner (financing, IP, employment, securities) under one roof.
 Less of a fit when the gap is strategic portfolio design rather than execution.

 3. Finnegan

 Finnegan is one of the largest IP-only firms in the world and has the deepest bench for complex prosecution and global litigation.
-Founders use them when the patent is the company — pharma, deep-tech, hardware — and stakes are an order of magnitude higher than a routine software filing.
+Founders use them when the patent is the company: pharma, deep-tech, hardware, where stakes are an order of magnitude higher than a routine software filing.
 Economics are heavier than boutique alternatives, which is the right tradeoff at scale and the wrong one pre-product.

 4. Morrison & Foerster (MoFo)